androiddevnotesforks/SongQuiz/README.md

 - While playing, you interact with a speech oriented UI - all you need is your voice 🎵
 - Play with arbitrary playlists, and add them to your library 🎮
 - Do you like a melody?
-Add it to your favourites and listen to it later ❤️
+Add it to your favourites, and listen to it later ❤️
 - Challenge your friends or remote opponents ⚔️
 - Train your brain with melodies to keep your memory sharp 🧠
 - Spark your music knowledge against your friends 💡